lkiesow/leihs-wiki/leihs-Admin-Guide.md

     The important bit here is to run the "leihs:cron" rake task.
 How you do this exactly is irrelevant.
 If you are using a Ruby version manager, you may run into problems creating cronjobs for it, as your cronjob shell isn't an interactive shell and probably finds neither your Ruby version manager nor a usable version of Ruby.
 Covering how to adapt your particular Ruby version manager to your cron (or the other way round!) is too complex for this guide.

-Once you have tested that everything works correctly, make sure
+Once you have tested that everything works correctly, make sure you read through the section below on setting up a real production environment.

 ## Users, logins and levels